 Paid accounts come with many services.
 Fee based accounts.
 Furthermore, correspondence belongs to the domain that created it.

 Email accounts are free, which make email communication for everyone.
 Free email accounts are good Netiquette for a variety of reasons.

 Free email has issues that arise from use.
 Firstly, advertising based on activity.
 Availability can be a problem.
 Does a lot of good.

 - Features for sending and receiving email messages.

 - Security certificates to encrypt data.

-Personal and professional privacy are different.
-Be careful not to click the ‘reply all’ button by mistake because it is an embarrassing breach of privacy.
+As a result, personal and professional privacy are different.
+So, be careful not to click the ‘reply all’ button by mistake.
+An embarrassing breach of privacy.

 Last, messages are easy to copy, forwarded, or sent to the wrong address.
 The ‘reply all‘ button responds to the sending address, cc and bcc addresses.